torontopx/node-sdk/README.md

 # node-sdk

-A node sdk for algorithmic traders of Predict Ontario.
+A node sdk for algorithmic prediction traders.

 Coming soon™